nyjackson/SBA-307/README.md

 - Inline, Internal, and External Styling

-- Five Different CSS selectos
+- Five Different CSS selectors

 - Flexbox and/or Bootstrap